Beee4life/action-logger/README.md

 * post changed (every post type)
 * post deleted (every post type)
 * post set to 'pending review' (every post type)
+* plugin activated
+* plugin deactivated

 ## Impact

 The overall impact is minimal.
+This plugin only 'watches' and doesn't interfere with any Wordpress actions.

 * Upon activation a new database table named `{your table prefix}_action_logs` is created.
 * Upon activation a handful of default settings (true/false) are stored in the database which was just created.